doubleodd/website/src/intro.md

     equation, which involves a square root computation), then keeping the solution \\(x\\) which is a square.

-Note that encoding requires only an inversion (thus, this is as fast as with twisted Edwards curves) while decoding uses a square root *and* a square detection (Legendre symbol), which would make it slower than twisted Edwards curves and Decaf/Ristretto.
+Note that encoding only requires a single inversion (thus, this is as fast as with twisted Edwards curves) while decoding uses a square root *and* a square detection (Legendre symbol), which would make it slower than twisted Edwards curves and Decaf/Ristretto.
 However, practical implementation of inversion and Legendre symbol can be quite fast; on small microcontrollers based on the ARM Cortex M0+, inversion and Legendre symbol can be computed in, respectively, 1/5th and 1/6th of the